Special remote programming during the pandemic:

 Tennis legend Chris Evert said, “Competitive toughness is an acquired skill and not an inherited gift.”

 This down time is a perfect opportunity to work on acquiring the hard skills that lead to that competitive toughness.
-We have remote-learning offerings for coaches and players to learn the basics of Jeff’s work on the mental aspects of the game—The Five I’s (Imagination, Independence, Intestinal Fortitude, which all lead to solid Identity), which are critical for success on game day and beyond.
+We have several offerings for teams to work with Jeff on the mental aspects of the game—in short, we can take your team as far as it wants to go.

-Almost all parents use the New Parenting Playbook, which doesn’t work in hockey (or any sport).
+- Almost all parents use the New Parenting Playbook, which may be a playbook but doesn’t work in any sport.

 Week 3: The Five I’s